 What you are seeing in this footage is a massive "Long-wall" machine which sheers off a shelf of coal sometimes up to 2,000 feet long at a time.
 The Hydraulic Jacks or 'Shields" which are constantly adjusted support the roof of this part of the mine as the machine advances.
 Unlike a traditional "pillar' mine, in which tunnels are cut in a honeycomb fashion, by a 'continuous miner, a longwall has cutting wheels on both ends and goes back and forth and removes football fields in a single shift.
-Another difference id the roof in the area already mined (Gob) is allowed to collapse, which causes subsidence of everything above ground-streams disappear and divert underground, foundations of buildings collapse, cracks and sinkholes swallow farm animals and wildlife.
+Another difference is that the roof in the area already mined (Gob) is allowed to collapse, which causes subsidence of everything above ground-streams disappear and divert underground, foundations of buildings collapse, cracks and sinkholes swallow farm animals and wildlife.

-I included it in a documentary film in 2007, which was submitted to several regional groups, along with a paper that received an invite to a conference at a University in the Carolinas...I suppose it got shelved and forgotten.
+I included it in a documentary film in 2007, which was submitted to several regional groups, along with a scholarly paper on the history of mining in central appalachia that received several invites to a conferences at a Universities in the region...I suppose it got shelved and forgotten.
 Well here it is on YouTube for all the world to see.